Jimmyyyy/Journal/README.md

 5/31/17

 Made it possible to display a screen and also print the dates on the console.
 We just have to try and print the dates onto the screen now.

+6/1/17

+Rewrote some missing lines of code that was missing since we didn't push.

+6/2/17

+Added what would happen to the cure class once curePercentage increases to 100.